 Someone suffering from social anxiety disorder may often experience a fight or flight response when around other people.
 Being in or around large crowds may be virtually impossible for them as they will experience an overwhelming influx of dread and vulnerability.
 In such a situation, they may truly feel and react as if they were in mortal danger, even when there is absolutely no danger in sight.

 Even though people with social phobia are often very fearful of other people judging them, they themselves are often very judgmental towards themselves.
-They may experience some narcissistic traits as well, such as feeling as though everyone is looking at them or that everyone is concerned with the way they behave or speak even though this is likely the antithesis of the truth.
+They may experience some narcissistic traits as well, such as feeling as though everyone is looking at them or that everyone is concerned with the way they behave or speak even though the antithesis is likely true.

 They may rarely leave the house as they may perceive their home to be a “safe space” for them where anxiety is minimal.
 Although this may help them reduce a lot of their anxiety, it may also help them to reinforce their irrational fears as well.